 Some people enjoy this, so that is a matter of personal preference.
 Overall, French presses extract very nuanced flavor and give even lighter roasted coffees a full-bodied feel.

-WINNER: This one is a tough split because it's totally subjective.
-The Moka pot offers a much punchier cup of coffee (think 'Italian espresso'), where the French Press, leaves you with a smooth, aromatic blend.
-What's your preference?
+WINNER: Debatable - The Moka pot offers a much punchier cup of coffee (think 'Italian espresso').
+The French Press leaves you with a smooth, aromatic blend.

-Moka pots require more skill and a longer period of trial-and-error to achieve the perfect brew, but once you get there, you have the ability to produce both weaker and stronger brews, as well as the ability to produce near-espresso-quality extraction at home.
+Moka pots require more skill and a longer period of trial-and-error to achieve the perfect brew.
+But, once you get there, you have the ability to produce both weaker and stronger brews with a near-espresso-quality extraction at home.

 If you're like me, and you enjoy experimenting while still having an extreme degree of control over how your coffee turns out, I highly recommend the Moka pot.
 Check out the best moka pot models here.
-Bialetti - who just happen to be the inventor of the Moka pot - have been keeping customers happy with the Moka Express for years - and I highly recommend it if you're looking for a Moka Pot.
-Beware of cheap imitation on Amazon, however: you get what you pay for when it comes to Moka pots!
+Bialetti - who just happen to be the inventor of the Moka pot - have been keeping customers happy with the Moka Express for years.

 Oh, what’s that – you’re cursed with an Induction stove?

-And if the French Press is the machine for you - check out the top french press models as voted by french press experts in this guide.
+But, in case you feel drawn to the simplicity of the French Press - check out the top French press models as voted by French press experts in this guide.

 Moka (pot) coffee is not as strong as espresso but still more concentrated than regular drip coffee.
 The Moka pot produces a very rich and intensely flavored cup of coffee that falls behind a regular espresso and cold brew, but still beats the French press and drip in terms of caffeine (6).